kayroye/kayroye/README.md

-# Hi there, I'm Kay Roye 👋
+# Hi there, I'm Kalan Roye 👋

 I'm currently pursuing a Bachelor's degree in Computer Science in Canada.
 I enjoy studying computer science and working on side projects on my own to boost my learning.
 At the moment, I am currently obsessed with web development and AI/ML, particularly anything in the rapidly developing space of **Large Language Models (LLMs)**.